Add a custom column in Power BI Desktop

 Create formulas for your custom column

-When you select OK, your custom column is added to the model, and the Added Custom step is added to your query's Applied Steps.
+Power BI Desktop adds your custom column to the model, and adds the Added Custom step to your query's Applied Steps list in Query Settings.

-The Advanced Editor gives you full control over your query.
+The Advanced Editor page appears, which gives you full control over your query.